yvele/poosh/README.md

 ### Each

 All "each" items are applied to files **in order**.
-Same options are overriden by the last one.
+Same options are overridden by the last one.

 | Option       | Default     | Description
 | ------------ | ----------- | -------------